First and foremost, congratulations! You obviously stand out to the employer. Well done. So, now what?

 Having One Offer But Waiting For Another You Really Want

-**See Accepting the Offer points which quickly discusses that once you accept a position, you should not pursue or accept another.
+*Note Accepting the Offer points below which stresses that once you accept a position, you should not pursue or accept another.

 Accepting the Offer